SmartSpace version: 3.9

 Bearer Authentication

 From version 3.8 SP5, the SmartSpace Application REST API supports Bearer authentication.
+From version 3.9, the REST API requires authentication by default.
 The two OAuth flows that Ubisense support are Authorization Code Flow with PKCE and Client Credentials flow.

 Depending on the OAuth method that you use, you need to set up either a role or scope when configuring your authentication.
 If you are using the PKCE flow, you need to add a role called "smartspace-rest-api-access-role".
 Only users that are members of this role can access the REST API.
 If you are using the Client Credentials flow, you need to add a scope called "smartspace-api-scope".
 Only applications that are added to this scope can access the REST API.